Martin Luther: Start of the Reformation: 1516–1517

-Luther objected to a saying attributed to Tetzel that "As soon as the coin in the coffer rings, the soul from purgatory (also attested as 'into heaven') springs."
+Luther objected to a saying attributed to Tetzel that, "As soon as the coin in the coffer rings, the soul from purgatory (also attested as 'into heaven') springs."
 He insisted that, since forgiveness was God's alone to grant, those who claimed that indulgences absolved buyers from all punishments and granted them salvation were in error.
 Christians, he said, must not slacken in following Christ on account of such false assurances.

 According to one account, Luther nailed his Ninety-five Theses to the door of All Saints' Church in Wittenberg on 31 October 1517.
 Scholars Walter Krämer, Götz Trenkler, Gerhard Ritter, and Gerhard Prause contend that the story of the posting on the door, although it has become one of the pillars of history, has little foundation in truth.
 The story is based on comments made by Luther's collaborator Philip Melanchthon, though it is thought that he was not in Wittenberg at the time.
 According to Roland Bainton, on the other hand, it is true.

 The Latin Theses were printed in several locations in Germany in 1517.
-In January 1518 friends of Luther translated the Ninety-five Theses from Latin into German.
+In January 1518 friends of Luther translated the Ninety-five Theses into German.
 Within two weeks, copies of the theses had spread throughout Germany.
 Luther's writings circulated widely, reaching France, England, and Italy as early as 1519.

 Students thronged to Wittenberg to hear Luther speak.
 He published a short commentary on Galatians and his Work on the Psalms.
 This early part of Luther's career was one of his most creative and productive.
 Three of his best-known works were published in 1520: To the Christian Nobility of the German Nation, On the Babylonian Captivity of the Church, and On the Freedom of a Christian.

-Justification by faith alone

-From 1510 to 1520, Luther lectured on the Psalms, and on the books of Hebrews, Romans, and Galatians.
-As he studied these portions of the Bible, he came to view the use of terms such as penance and righteousness by the Catholic Church in new ways.
-He became convinced that the church was corrupt in its ways and had lost sight of what he saw as several of the central truths of Christianity.
-The most important for Luther was the doctrine of justification—God's act of declaring a sinner righteous—by faith alone through God's grace.
-He began to teach that salvation or redemption is a gift of God's grace, attainable only through faith in Jesus as the Messiah.
-"This one and firm rock, which we call the doctrine of justification", he writes, "is the chief article of the whole Christian doctrine, which comprehends the understanding of all godliness."